Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

 Liposuction may or may not require a hospital stay, depending on the location and extent of surgery.
 Liposuction can be done in an office-based facility, in a surgery center on an outpatient basis, or in a hospital.

 After the surgery, bandages and a compression garment are applied to keep pressure on the area and stop any bleeding, as well as to help maintain shape.
 Bandages are kept in place for at least 2 weeks.
-You will need the compression garment for several weeks.
+You will likely need the compression garment for several weeks.
+Follow your surgeon's instructions on how long it needs to be worn.

 You will likely have swelling, bruising, numbness, and pain, but it can be managed with medicines.
 The stitches will be removed in 5 to 10 days.
 Antibiotics may be prescribed to prevent infection.